anedeljkovic/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk Histogram of total number of steps](figure/Histogram_of_total_number_of_steps.png)

-Calculate the mean and median of total number of steps taken per day:
+Calculate the mean and median of total no. of steps taken per day:

 ```r
 mean(activity.data$steps, na.rm = TRUE)